This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Zonisamide (Zonegran).
 Zonisamide is generally used in combination with other medications to help control seizures.
 Side effects can include dizziness, coordination problems, diarrhea, sleep problems, and poor appetite.

-Experts indicate that there isn’t a single seizure medication that dominates the other medications in efficacy.
-Each child is unique and will respond to drugs differently.
-They’ll also respond to side effects differently.
+Experts indicate that there isn’t a single seizure medication that is better than the rest.
+Each child is unique and responds to drugs differently.
+They also experience different side effects.
+Some children have few or no side effects.

-It’s also important to note that the side effects listed above, next to each medication, are only a few of the most common ones, and the drugs may have additional side effects.
+It’s also important to note that the side effects listed above are only a few of the most common ones, and the drugs may have additional side effects.
 It’s crucial to talk in-depth with your child’s physician before choosing a seizure medication.

 When Medications Don’t Control Seizures

-Sometimes a doctor will prescribe numerous medications, yet none seem to work.
+Sometimes, a doctor prescribes numerous medications, but none seem to work.
 In these instances, physicians will try to find other measures to help control seizures, which may include:

 Vagal Nerve Stimulation